chadfazio/asm341/module2/lab3/lab3.rst

 #.
 Attempt to login using the username ``demo33@fidnet.com`` and password ``mountainman01``.
 On the second attempt, you should immediately be challenged via CAPTCHA because this username/password combination is present in the credential stuffing database.

 #.  **Solve** the CAPTCHA(s) and continue.

-    .. note:: Credential stuffing is a type of brute force attack that leverages stolen credentials from another source.
-This source is most commonly the breach of a widley used online service.
-These leaked credentials are then levered in an attempt to compromise higher value targets in instances where users used the same credentials across multiple services.
-BIG-IP now has the capability to detect these types of attacks by employing a database of credentials that are known to have been compromised in a previous breach.
-The credentials are stored as one-way hashed usernames and passwords to protect them from further disclosure.
-Also note that we've chosen CAPTCHA as mitigation for this lab because it provides immediate feedback to the student.
-In a production environment, Client Side Integrity Defense (or both), may be a more effective form of mitigation during an actual attack.
-Feel free to experiment with this in the lab.

 #.
 Examine the most recent **illegal** request in the event log: